tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 ## So where should we upload then?

-Now that we have seen how a publication works and what files does it contain we are ready to finally upload the library on a maven repository other than the local one that we created.
-Among the various public maven repositories that exist, the more popular for Android development are Maven Central, JCenter and JitPack.
-A comparison between them is out of the scope of the post and since I already had uploaded the library on JCenter, we will focus only on uploading there.
-Fortunately, there already exists a gradle plugin for uploading on JCenter so there will be no need to invent the wheel.
+Now that we have seen how a publication works and what files it contains, we are ready to finally upload the library on a maven repository other than the local one that we created.
+Among the various public maven repositories that exist, the more popular ones for Android development are Maven Central, JCenter and JitPack.
+A comparison between them is out of the scope of this post and since I had already uploaded the library on JCenter, we will focus only on uploading there.
+Fortunately, there already exists a gradle plugin for uploading on JCenter so there will be no need to re-invent the wheel.

 In order to install the bintray gradle plugin, we apply the `classpath 'com.jfrog.bintray.gradle:gradle-bintray-plugin:1.8.4'` on the dependencies of the top `build.gradle` of the project and then apply it on the same script declared above(which is responsible for publishing).